jinyoungsul/jinyoungsul.github.io/_posts/2021-06-16-HackerRank-SQL-BasicSelect16.md

+---
+title : HackerRank-BasicSelect-Weather Observation Station 11

+tags:
+    - sql
+categories:
+    - sql
+date: '2021-06-16'

+---

-﻿# Weather Observation Station 11
+# Weather Observation Station 11

 Query the list of  _CITY_  names from  **STATION**  that either do not start with vowels or do not end with vowels.
 Your result cannot contain duplicates.